ROLE

 After finalizing the design, I created detailed documentation for design handoff.
 I also conducted UX/UI reviews with the developers to ensure design fidelity.

-They particularly praised Phonebooth's innovative approach to dating apps and thoughtful consideration of Gen X users' emotional needs.
+They particularly praised Phonebooth's innovative approach to social connection apps and thoughtful consideration of Gen X users' emotional needs.

 We designed stickers for visitors :D